seeul8er/RepPanel_ESP32/README.md

    - Elapsed time (based of simulation, otherwise from file)
    - Job name
    - Current layer
- - Run manual and automated bed leveling (future release)
+ - Run manual and automated bed leveling
  - Automatic reconnection
  - Low latency

 [![First test of RepPanel](https://img.youtube.com/vi/39FKTUVjrxc/0.jpg)](https://www.youtube.com/watch?v=39FKTUVjrxc)

 ## What this project is not
 A full replacement for the DuetWebControl interface.